 individuals for personal health or cosmetic reasons.
 Consumer

-cleaning products, and others fall into this category.
+cleaning products, and more fall into this category.
 Also

-included are human and veterinary drugs (prescription or over
+included are human and veterinary drugs (prescription or over-the-counter).

 PPCPs can be introduced into the environment in several